A Reversible Dynamic Movement Primitive formulation: Proposed DMP Properties

-The spatial and temporal scaling property pertains to the system being able to generate trajectories that are qualitatively similar or topologically equivalent \citep{Ijspeert2013} when there is a change in the initial position, goal, or temporal scaling parameter.
-More details regarding scaling are provided in Appendix A.
+Spatial and temporal scaling of the novel DMP, i.e. generation of trajectories that are qualitatively similar or topologically equivalent \cite{Ijspeert2013} when there is a change in the initial/target position or the temporal scaling parameter $\tau$, follows straightforwardly from the mathematical correspondence between the two as detailed in Appendix A. It can also be easily verified through simulations that for different initial/target poses or temporal scaling, the trajectories produced by the proposed DMP coincide with those of the original one.

-For the comparative simulation, we trained both the classical and the proposed DMP using as training data a fifth order polynomial with initial position $y_{d,0} = 0$, target $g_{d} = 1$ and duration $T = 2$ sec.
-Training is performed using Least Squares.
-For both DMP we use $30$ kernels, with centers and widths placed as described in section \ref{sec:DMP_prelim} and we set $\tau = T$.
-A linear canonical system is used with $x_0 = 0$ and $x_f = 1$.
-For the classical DMP, an exponential gating function is used, i.e. $g_f(x) = e^{-4.6x}$, which ensures that $g_f(x_f) \approx 0.01$.
-To examine spatial scaling, both DMPs are simulated for new targets that correspond to spatial scalings $ k_s \in \{-2, -1.5, -0.5, 0.5, 1.5, 2 \}$.
-For temporal scaling we choose $\tau$ so that $k_t = \tau_d/\tau \in \{ 0.5, 0.7, 0.85, 1.3, 1.6\}$.
-The proposed DMP is also simulated in reverse with the same scalings.
-Results are presented in Fig. \ref{fig:sim_temp_scale}-\ref{fig:sim_spat_scale}, where it can be observed that the proposed DMP coincides with the classical one in forward motions, while the reverse trajectory is the mirrored (w.r.t time) of the respective forward trajectory, as expected.